What is a radiofrequency endometrial ablation?

-A radio-frequency endometrial ablation is an operation that uses radio-frequency energy to remove the lining of your uterus (womb).
+A radiofrequency endometrial ablation is an operation that uses radiofrequency energy to thin the lining (endometrium) of your uterus (womb).
 After the operation most women have a noticeable reduction in their periods and, for some women, periods stop altogether.

 What are the benefits of surgery?

-The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods (menorrhagia).
+The most common reason for having an endometrial ablation is to relieve the symptoms of heavy periods (abnormal uterine bleeding).

 Are there any alternatives to surgery?